 - engaging on ESG; and

-- We will integrate ESG criteria into our property acquisition activities including consideration of the long-term impacts of climate change on our potential investments.
+- We will integrate ESG considerations into our property acquisition activities including consideration of the long-term impacts of climate change on our potential investments.

-- We will apply ESG criteria in our portfolio management activities as a way to manage risk and add value to our portfolio.
+- We will apply ESG criteria and seek out ESG opportunities in our portfolio management activities as a way to manage risk and add value to our portfolio

-- Enhance our ESG risks and opportunities evaluation procedures supporting the wider corporate risk assessment processes.
+- Continually enhance and evolve our ESG risks and opportunities procedures supporting the wider corporate risk assessment processes.

-- Further document GHG emissions within our control in order to give us better visibility of potential reductions and support development of approaches towards Carbon Neutrality.
+- Develop a mechanism for estimating and understanding our Scope 3 GHG emissions, as well as further documenting GHG emissions within our control, in order to give us visibility of potential reductions and support development of approaches towards Carbon Neutrality.

-- Engage our tenants and suppliers on ESG risks and opportunities, providing support and guidance where possible, in order to create sustainable outcomes for the benefit of themselves, the community and the environment.
+- Regularly engage our stakeholders on ESG risks and opportunities, providing support and guidance where possible, in order to create sustainable outcomes for the benefit of our stakeholders, the communities in which we operate, and the environment

 How we apply this policy